 There are many other composers offering printable music with studio licenses.
 Making storing and sending super easy.

 Keep it simple.
 Choose a few pieces at a few different levels for your students.
 For right now it’s Ok if multiple students are playing the same piece.

 I also invested in an iPad pro.
 (Yes it was expensive but worth every penny).
 I use the Forscore app to store my music.
 Because I have a mac computer I can screen share my music with my student.
 I can even write on the score, things like fingering numbers, beats, etc. can be copied easily by my student.

-Rock Out Loud allows you to put a pdf on your student’s screen so that they can just hit the print icon and print it immediately.
+Rock Out Loud Live allows you to put a pdf on your student’s screen so that they can just hit the print icon and print it immediately.
+Zoom allows you to upload a pdf in the chat.
 No more sending emails to mom or dad and waiting until the next lesson.
 Yay!!

 I love my piano parents!
 Every one of them is focused on what is best for their children.
 I really want to make sure they know that I appreciate them.
 If you have young children at home and out of school right now you know that this is an especially challenging time.
 Here are some ideas.

 1 – At the beginning or the end of the lesson be sure to say hello to parents and ask how they are doing.